 The EIA figures show that China's oil consumption outstripped its output by 6.3 million barrels per day (bpd) in September, implying the difference is import demand.
 The equivalent U.S. gap was 6.13 million bpd.

-China has achieved double-digit economic growth for three decades, resulting in increasing demand for fuel, such as from surging car ownership.
+China is already the world's top buyer of copper, iron ore, soybeans and coal.
+The country achieved double-digit economic growth for three decades, resulting in increasing demand for fuel, as auto ownership has surged, among other things.
 Its energy self-sufficiency ended in 1993.